cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

         * Offenders do use services to advance sinister intentions.
       * **Always monitor and verify service request behavior** - verify, per request, that the request behaves as expected.
         * Requests are being used to exploit vulnerabilities in services.
-      * **Always monitor and verify the client behavior** - observe the behavior of the identities of request senders (aka clients), either users or machines, and verify that such identities behave as expected over time.
+      * **Always monitor and verify the client behavior** - observe the behavior of the identities of request senders (aka clients), -either users or machines- and verify that such identities behave as expected over time.
         * Identities do get hacked, credentials do get stolen, and insiders may misbehave.
         * Has the geo-location changed?
         * Does the amount of requests make sense?